Super-resolution positron emission tomography by intensity modulation: Proof of concept: Material and Method

 \subsection{PET system and modulators}

 We considered a 77\,cm-diameter detector ring consisting of $576$ detectors whose width $d$ was 4.2~mm.
 These parameters resemble those of a present-day clinical PET system.

-As shown in Fig.~\ref{fig:modulator}, the modulators, placed immediately before the detectors, were defined by repeating a basic period of which one third equaled to 0.76 and the rest equaled to 1.
-The value 0.76 is the probability for a 511\,keV photon to pass through 5\,mm tungsten without interaction.
-Hence, they are bi-level modulators consisting of alternating intervals of one-unit length of 5\,mm thick tungsten and two-unit length of clearance.
+As shown in Figure~\ref{fig:modulator}, the modulators, placed immediately before the detectors, were defined by repeating a basic period of which one third having a transmission value of 0.76 and the rest having a value of 1.
+We note that the value 0.76 is the probability for a 511\,keV photon to pass 5\,mm thick tungsten without interaction.
+Therefore, these represent bi-level modulators that are consisted of alternating intervals of one-unit length of 5\,mm-thickness tungsten and two-unit length of clearance.
 We considered four modulators, designated as M$\alpha$, whose periods were $\alpha d$ with $\alpha=0.5,1,2,4$.

-When modulators were used, the relative CDE to the CDE in the situation when no modulator was used was $\beta(5\,\text{mm})=0.57$.
-Here the assumed tungsten thickness is given.
-For all modulators, three rotational positions ($K=1$) with an angular spacing equal to one-third of the angular width of one basic period were used (i.e., the angular positions of the modulator were $\phi_\ell=\ell\,\delta\phi/3$ for $\ell=0,1,2$ and $\delta\phi=2\alpha\pi/N_d$).
+For all modulators, three rotational positions (corresponding to $K=1$) whose angular spacing is one-third of the angular width of one basic period were used.
+Hence, the angular positions of the modulator were $\phi_\ell=\ell\,\delta\phi/3$ for $\ell=0,1,2$ where $\delta\phi=2\alpha\pi/N_d$.

-Intuitively, a bi-level modulator with a smaller $\beta$ can create a larger depth of modulation to allow better recovery of the aliased signals.
-But it also results in larger CDE reduction and hence increased noise.
-For examining the potential impacts of the modulation depth, for M2 we also considered tungsten thicknesses of 1\,mm, 2.5\,mm, and 10\,mm, yielding $\beta(1\,\text{mm})=0.85$, $\beta(2.5\,\text{mm})=0.71$, and $\beta(10\,\text{mm})=0.48$.
+When using one of the above modulators, the resulting CDE relative to the CDE in the situation when no modulator was used is $\beta(5\,\text{mm})=0.57$.
+Here, the argument indicates the tungsten thickness used.
+Intuitively, a bi-level modulator with a smaller $\beta$ creates a larger depth of modulation to allow for better recovery of the aliased signals.
+On the other hand, it also results in larger CDE reduction and more degraded data statistics.
+To examine the potential impacts of the modulation depth, for M2 we also examined several tungsten thicknesses, including 1\,mm, 2.5\,mm, and 10\,mm.
+Their relative CDEs are $\beta(1\,\text{mm})=0.85$, $\beta(2.5\,\text{mm})=0.71$, and $\beta(10\,\text{mm})=0.48$.